Boffo box office as slew of Christmas movies opens

-NEW YORK (Reuters) - The holiday season's new films drew crowds of people to theaters on Wednesday to make it the second highest-grossing Christmas Day on record for the U.S. and Canadian box office, according to estimates from box office tracking site Rentrak.
+NEW YORK (Reuters) - The holiday season's new films drew crowds of people to theatres on Wednesday to make it the second highest-grossing Christmas Day on record for the U.S. and Canadian box office, according to estimates from box office tracking site Rentrak.

 Yesterday's box office haul was estimated at between $76.5 and $78 million, topping 2012's $74.9 million Christmas day earnings.

 It was led by the Tolkien-based "The Hobbit: The Desolation of Smaug," which took in $9.3 million for a total of $149.9 million since its opening on December 13.
-"The Wolf of Wall Street" was right behind with $9.2 million on its first day in theaters.
+"The Wolf of Wall Street" was right behind with $9.2 million on its first day in theatres.

 Cult comedy Ron Burgundy sequel "Anchorman 2" took in $8.1 million for third place.
-Ben Stiller's "The Secret Life of Walter Mitty" took $7.8 million on its first day in theaters to put it in fourth place for Christmas Day.
+Ben Stiller's "The Secret Life of Walter Mitty" took $7.8 million on its first day in theatres to put it in fourth place for Christmas Day.
 Crime drama "American Hustle" rounded out the top five with $7.4 million.